sarahjameson/-CI-PP3-Battleship/README.md

 1. As a user, I want clear options from the main menu
 2. As a user, I want to see an option to read the rules for the game
 3. As a user, I want to be able to enter my name and see the personalised game messages throughout the game
-4. As a user, I want my name to be recording if I win the game so that others would be able to see that I have won
+4. As a user, I want my name to be recorded if I win the game so that others would be able to see that I have won
 5. As a user, I want move feedback throughout the game so I know what is going on at all times

 #### Site Owner